BenjaminWFox/website-2020/content/draft/tech/atomic-design-for-developers.md

 ## Why this Article

-The biggest challenge I faced with my team after deciding to use Atomic Design principles as the basis for our component organization and heirarchy was figuring out what components went into which buckets.
-There were some other writeups I found that had bits and pieces of details, but I never found anything that gave a prescriptive example of how each level might be delineated or gave examples of implemenation and usage.
+The biggest challenge I faced with my team after deciding to use Atomic Design principles as the basis for our component organization and hierarchy was figuring out what components went into which buckets.
+There were some other writeups I found that had bits and pieces of details, but I never found anything that gave a prescriptive example of how each level might be delineated or gave examples of implementation and usage.

 When you're building reusable components there are a lot of considerations which include decisions like how it's structured, what data it needs, where that data lives, if (and where) state is needed, and so on.
 Since you've (hopefully) already made most or all of those decisions before starting the build the component, you can use them as a set of heuristics to store your component where it makes the most sense.